-Classical Ayurvedic texts such as the Caraka-Samhita do not specifically mention pranayama.
+Classical Ayurvedic texts, such as the Charaka-Samhita, do not specifically mention pranayama.
 However, these texts deal extensively with the subject of prana and its functions in both health and disease.
 Modern Ayurvedic practitioners approach the yogic pranayama techniques from the perspective of health maintenance and disease management, and not as much from the spiritual perspective.

 Writings on the functions of the subtle body have been produced by many great yogis and sages throughout the ages.
 The most prolific modern author to research and recommunicate these ideas is David Frawley, author of Tantric Yoga and the Wisdom Goddesses, Ayurveda and the Mind, and Yoga and Ayurveda.
 These three texts are recommended for deeper exploration of this subject.

-Many great yogis have known of the dangers of pranayama when performed incorrectly: “. . . faulty practice puts undue stress on the lungs and diaphragm.
+Many great yogis have known of the dangers of pranayama when performed incorrectly: “...faulty practice puts undue stress on the lungs and diaphragm.
 The respiratory system suffers and the nervous system is adversely affected.
-The very foundation of a healthy body and a sound mind is shaken by faulty practice of Pranayama.”
+The very foundation of a healthy body and a sound mind is shaken by faulty practice of Pranayama.”3

 A common cause of imbalance is attempting to progress too quickly.
 By aggressively practicing pranayama without the proper preparation, the well-being of the student is at great risk—even death is possible.5 Hence, gradual, slow progress is recommended.

-Some of the dangers of pranayama lie in the bandhas and kumbhakas, which, if performed improperly, cause pranic disturbances.
+Some of the dangers of pranayama lie in the bandhas and kumbhakas, which cause pranic disturbances if performed improperly.
 Bandha means “bondage” or “holding,” referring to the contraction and holding of a body part.
 This is the method by which yogis control and channel the flow of prana, ultimately guiding it into the central canal, sushumna-nadi.
 Kumbhaka is the restraint of the breath.
-Both of these practices powerfully interact with the pranic energy and when performed improperly can lead to catastrophic consequences.
+Both of these practices powerfully interact with the pranic energy, and can lead to catastrophic consequences when performed improperly.
 The three major bandhas are:

 (2) Uddiyana-bandha: Here the abdomen is contracted and drawn in, which lifts the diaphragm up into the chest.
-It is performed at the end of exhalation, during bahya-kumbhaka (retention following exhalation).
-(Brahmananda’s commentary on the Hatha-Yoga-Pradipika states that this is the natural experience of exhalation and does not have to be consciously practiced )
+It is performed at the end of exhalation, during bahya-kumbhaka (retention following exhalation).6 Brahmananda’s commentary on the Hatha-Yoga-Pradipika states that this is the natural experience of exhalation and does not have to be consciously practiced7.